top of page

 Why should a woman want to have it all?

-Indra Nooyi (CEO, Pepsi) set the ball rolling with her controversial statement “A woman cannot have it all”.
-Anuranjita Kumar(Chief Human Resources Officer for Citi, South East Asia) came next with her book, “Can I have it all?”
+Indra Nooyi (CEO of Pepsi) set the ball rolling with her controversial statement, “A woman cannot have it all.”
+Anuranjita Kumar(Chief Human Resources Officer for Citi, South East Asia) followed with her book, “Can I Have It All?”

-Both the women are highly successful in their careers, but have raised a question mark in the minds of the less fortunate.
+Both women are highly successful in their careers, but their actions have raised questions in the minds of the less fortunate.

 “Is pursuing professional success worth the effort?
 Should women aim at reaching the peak, at the cost of their personal lives?”

-A man is never besieged by guilt, because he has been wired to think that his success lies in being a producer of wealth, for the business, and for the family.
-The physical aspects of motherhood and security concerns in an unsafe location, are the only two factors that differentiate the genders.
+A man is never besieged by guilt because he has been wired to think that his success lies in producing wealth for the business and the family.
+The physical aspects of motherhood and security concerns in an unsafe location are the only two factors that differentiate the genders.
 Yet, the burden of guilt is disproportionately tilted on one side.
-The factors of mobility, flexitime, domestic help, day-care facilities, family support, needs of the elderly at home impact both in a similar manner, and require similar solutions.
-We do come across the occasional guy, who says that he missed out on the childhood of his offspring, due to preoccupation with work.
-But he is smugly content, that his other half has amply compensated for the same.
+The factors of mobility, flexitime, domestic help, day-care facilities, family support, and needs of the elderly at home impact both similarly and require similar solutions.
+We do come across the occasional guy who says that he missed out on the childhood of his offspring due to preoccupation with work.
+But he is smugly content that his other half has amply compensated for the same.

-• Increased competition and a limited size of the pie at work, has led to male-dominated lobbies, which actively protect their own interest.
-The women have to expend additional energy and effort, to fight these forces.
+• Increased competition and the limited pie size at work have led to male-dominated lobbies that actively protect their interests.
+Women have to expend additional energy and effort to fight these forces.

-• All the men in decision-making positions may not have had working wives and mothers.
-They are unable to relate to the issues.
+• All the men in decision-making positions may not have had working wives and mothers, so they are unable to relate to the issues.

 • There are very few role models to be emulated.

-• Each family and workplace has a unique set of problems, which need a customised solution.
-This reduces the scalability of women-friendly policies.
+• Each family and workplace has unique problems that require a customized solution, which reduces the scalability of women-friendly policies.

-• Since we are living in a transitional phase, the success of women is often attributed to a male mentor.
-This could be due to the fact, that those who are in a position to help, are all male.
-Women leaders may have mentored several men, but are rarely given credit for the same.
+• Since we are living in a transitional phase, women's success is often attributed to a male mentor.
+This could be because those who are in a position to help are all male.
+Women leaders may have mentored several men but are rarely given credit for the same.

-• There are a few women who demand more than they contribute.
-These negative cases work to the detriment of the sincere female employees.
-Stereotypes are created and propagated, as per administrative and political convenience.
+• A few women demand more than they contribute.
+These negative cases work to the detriment of sincere female employees.
+Stereotypes are created and propagated for administrative and political convenience.

 WOMEN IN THE WORKFORCE

-In the course of my corporate, consulting and coaching journey, I've interacted with several women.
+I've interacted with several women during my corporate, consulting, and coaching journey.
 Broadly, one can classify them into the following types.

 • Women who start at the top in family businesses